phoebe-project/phoebe2-workshop/materials.md

 * Exercises #6: Getting Posteriors (Kyle)

 # Thursday July 1:
-* Talk: Common Pitfalls when Fitting (Angela - PHOEBE specific things like atmosphere bounds, but also q-search, choice of priors, dataset noise, etc).
+* Talk: Common Pitfalls when Fitting (Angela - PHOEBE specific things like atmosphere bounds, but also q-search, choice of priors, dataset noise, etc)
+* Tutorial: Using PHOEBE with AWS (Kyle)
 * Fitting topics of interest